Kiuwan can be integrated with a Local Authentication system.

 This is a common scenario in organizations that validate their employees' credentials against their authentication system, and do not want them to use other credentials when accessing external services.

-If your company uses a corporate authentication service, your users and passwords will most probably be stored in Active Directory, OpenLDAP, IBM Tivoli or any other similar system.
+If your company uses a corporate authentication service, your users and passwords will most probably be stored in Active Directory, OpenLDAP, IBM Tivoli or a similar system.

-If that is your case, it’s not needed to have different credentials for your Kiuwan account, you can use existing ones.
+If that is your case, it’s not needed to have different credentials for your Kiuwan account: you can use the existing ones.

 By integrating Kiuwan with your Local Auth service, you will make Kiuwan authentication to delegate on your system, avoiding the need to use/maintain additional credentials.

 Since the April 2019 release, Kiuwan allows you to log in to a SAML Single Sign-One (SSO) environment.